coderitual/xna.js/README.md

 # xna.js
-This is first public version of xna.js.
+This is the first public version of xna.js.
 WebGL library strongly inspired by XNA/Monogame framework.
 The library is in the early stages.
 I'm writning it mainly to learn WebGL and create some demos.
 Still a lot to do here.

 Examples of use: